European Journal of Counselling Theory, Research and Practice

 Conference, congress and symposium reports

 Reports on conferences, congresses and symposia are important in order to keep researchers and practitioners up-to-date with events they were unable to attend.
 All submissions should include the event title, organising body, location, date and URL to the event website.
 (Full conference abstracts can only be included with written permission from the conference organisers.)
-It is important to receive agreement for an event submission from the editor to confirm if the event falls within the remit of this journal.
+It is important to receive prior agreement for an event submission from the editor to confirm if the event falls within the remit of this journal.

 Book reviews